bin456789/reinstall/README.en.md

 - `--hold 2` Prevent reboot after the DD process finishes, allowing SSH login to modify system content.
 The Windows system will be mounted at `/os`, but Linux systems will **NOT** be automatically mounted.

 > [!TIP]
-> Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
+> Can monitor the progress through various methods (SSH, HTTP 80 port, VNC from server provider, serial console).
 > <br />Even if errors occur during the installation process, you can still install to Alpine via SSH by running `/trans.sh alpine`

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Live OS (RAM OS)